 "Dance is very important to my life as it allows to me put my emotions into movement.
 If I'm ever in a bad mood, dancing takes my mind right off it and brings me happiness.
 I am so lucky to have dance in my life, as it has also brought me life-long friends."

-Along with dancing, Hannah has been a part many of Billerica Memorial High School's musicals such as "Playing Favorites 2 & 3," "Sweeney Todd," and "Annie" for which she was Assistant Dance Captain.
-Hannah has performed at local shows with our dance teams including senior centers, nursing homes and fairs.
-She has also been an assistant for four years in Acro, Jazz and Lyrical classes.
-For about five years, Hannah has been choreographing at a local summer camp that focuses on acting, singing, and dancing.
-This past year she has started substituting and teaching classes at Gotta Dance.
+Along with dancing, Hannah has been a part of many of Billerica Memorial High School's musicals such as "Playing Favorites 2 & 3," "Sweeney Todd," and "Annie" for which she was Assistant Dance Captain.
+Hannah has performed at local shows with our dance teams including senior centers, nursing homes, and fairs.
+She is currently a member of the OnStagers, the theatre company at Merrimack College.
+She has also been an assistant for four years in Acro, Jazz, and Lyrical classes.
+She has choreographed for many theatre camps throughout the years and choreographed "Matilda Jr.", the 2023 spring musical at Marshall Middle School.

 Hannah loves dancing and working with all our students who share the same passion and determination that she has for dance.
 She is beyond excited to be part of the Gotta Dance staff after being a student for so long.